mathkimchi/singularity/DEVLOG.md

 But, `msdfgen` seems just better in every way like documentation and usability except for the fact that it isn't pure rust.
 I don't really care about that so I'm going to switch to msdfgen.

+...

+Now I have the bytes as a vec u8,
+I need to write the code to send it to the GPU.

+I am going to try to put as much of the code in the initialization, so I don't have to copy over data each render if I don't need to.

+It is 3:32, I wrote the initializer code for the atlas bind group, but it errors at the SDF generation.